VirulentArc/ScriptCards/Spell Book Manager/readme.md

 - Cantrips cannot be moved.
 - Level 1 spells cannot be moved down.
 - Level 9 spells cannot be moved up.
-- Non-GM players only see **Move Spells** if the selected character appears to be a Warlock.
+- Non-GM players only see **Move Spells** if the selected character is a Warlock.
 - GMs can access move mode for any valid PC.

 When moving Warlock-style scaling spells, Spell Book Manager attempts to preserve the spell's original baseline level and adjust simple dice expressions when appropriate.

+See `Custom Spell Notes` further in the document for suggestions about custom Warlock spells.

 ---